MultiCraft/repixture/mods/rp_mobs/API.md

 a reference to the microtask table itself and `mob` being the mob object that is affected.

-`on_step` has the parameters `self, mob, dtime`, where `dtime` is the time in seconds that have passed since it was last called, or 0 on the firt call (like for the entity `on_step` function).
+`on_step` has the parameters `self, mob, dtime`, where `dtime` is the time in seconds that have passed since it was last called, or 0 on the first call (like for the entity `on_step` function).

 The `statedata` field can be used to associate arbitrary data with the microtask in